-Stock?
+Stock

-Know your stock: Which ones animal leads besit?
+Know your stock: Which animal leads best?
+Which ones follow better?
 Which is the slowest traveler?

 The slowest animal determines the speed of the pack string.
 Are they familiar with trails, packing, and with the equipment you plan to use?
-Get your animals used to highlines, pickets, hobbles, and various temporary corrais before you go.
+Get your animals used to highlines, pickets, hobbles, and various temporary corrals before you go.

-Bear Safety?
+Bear Safety

 If you plan to pack in bear country, especially grizzly country, make sure you obtain and understand special safety and food storage regulations.
 Be aware of where bears live, eat, and travel.
-Food odors can attract hungry or curious bears and other animals too, so it is important to store your food property.
+Food odors can attract hungry or curious bears and other animals too, so it is important to store your food properly.
 In some areas, this means using bear-proof boxes and panniers.

-Feed
+Feed:

-Supplemental Feed?
+Supplemental Feed

-Don't get caught unprepared when you find your favorite grazed.
+Don't get caught unprepared when you find your favorite grassy meadow is dry or overgrazed.
 Plan to take supplemental feed and get your stock used to it at home.
 Ask local land managers about available grazing and restrictions, so you know how much supplemental feed to bring and where to camp.

+Certified:

-Certified Weed-Seed-Free Feed?
+Weed-Seed-Free Feed